 Peavey Headliner 410

 We’ll wrap things up a little something for the budget-conscious crowd.
-For the listed price, which can go as low as $300 from the right retailer, the Peavey Headliner 410 delivers a killer bang for the buck.
+For the listed price, the Peavey Headliner 410 delivers a killer bang for the buck.

 Under the “get more for less” slogan, the company incorporated a set of four 10-inch ceramic magnet woofers into this bad boy, utilizing an 8 ohm impedance, and a sturdy construction with an 18mm ply casing, internal bracing, and steel corners for extra protection.

 As for the sound, we’d single out that the cab always delivers very strong basses and lower-middles.
 We like hearing strong but distinguishable and not muddled-up low end, which is exactly what this fella delivers.
 It is capable of covering a vast array of styles, ranging from pop to heavy metal.